 Step 8: Now you can start your car engine to find out leaks.
 If there is any leak, you can easily spot them in the drain plug or the filter which was previously removed. if nothing is found, turn the engine off and allow some time for the oil to get back into the oil pan of the engine.

 Step 9: After that, you have to check how good is the oil level after the previous step.
 As you have allowed some time, most of the oil should have drained back into the oil pan if not all.
 If you find the level of the oil is below the mark then add some additional oil to get it back on the mark.
 Make sure you use a clean dipstick while checking the oil level and also take caution as the engine can be hot enough to hurt you.

-Step 10: Be careful about the disposing of used oil and filter in order to avoid any negative impact on the environment.
-You can contact any nearby recycling center who recycle used oil for free.
+Step 10: Be careful about the disposing of used oil and filter to avoid any negative impact on the environment.
+You can contact any nearby recycling center that recycles used oil for free.